Is A Court of Thorns and Roses for Kids?

 Other considerations for parents about ACOTAR

-If your child wants to read A Court of Thorns and Roses and you feel they can handle its mature content, consider reading it with them.
-That’ll allow you to have a springboard for conversations about the content, such as autonomy and consent.
+If your child wants to read A Court of Thorns and Roses and you feel they can handle its mature content, consider:

-It's also worthwhile to know what A Court of Thorns and Roses is about.
+It's also worthwhile to know what the A Court of Thorns and Roses series is about.
 ACOTAR follows Feyre's journey through the fae world, but it also deals with war, deceit, and trauma.

 The first book focuses largely on Feyre and Tamlin's love story and battle against Amarantha's influence, while the second and third books put Feyre and her found family against the invading forces that want to seize control of the fae land, Prythian.
 The fourth book focuses on Feyre's sister, Nesta, and her journey on a path of healing, but it's arguably one of the most explicit books in the series so far.